-With Thanksgiving upon us, you may well be overwhelmed by so many tips on roasting a turkey.
+With Thanksgiving just around the corner, you may well be overwhelmed by so many tips on roasting a turkey.
 To brine or not to brine?
 To use an oven roasting bag or just a roasting pan?
 To stuff or not to stuff?
-If you have in mind an old-fashioned turkey that is bronzed and succulent, let me add my two cents and suggest a few tips that have worked well for me over the years.
+If you have in mind an old-fashioned turkey that is succulent and bronzed, let me add my two cents and suggest a few tips that have worked well for me over the years.

 5. Tie the legs together with the tail and fold the wing tips under for more even cooking.

 6. Before roasting, use your fingers to loosen the breast skin carefully without tearing it.
 Rub softened butter under the skin and coat the outside of the bird as well.
 Salt and pepper the bird.
 The turkey should be placed on a rack in a roasting pan.
 You can tent the breast with a piece of aluminum foil to make sure it doesn’t brown before the bird is done.
 Remove it about 45 minutes before the bird is done.

 7. You may be tempted to baste the bird, but every time you open the oven door, you lose heat and risk a dry bird.

 8. If your bird has a pop-up thermometer, don’t trust it.
 Use a meat thermometer or instant read thermometer inserted into the thickest part of the turkey.
 Test the temperature in more than one place including the thickest part of the thigh.
 When the internal temperature reaches 165 degrees, take the turkey out.
 Tent loosely with foil for at least 15 minutes before carving.

 9. Present your glorious bronzed bird to your guests’ oohs and aahs and then whisk it back to the kitchen to carve.
 This way you can carve it on a proper cutting board and sneak a piece of crispy skin.
 Carve your turkey with a very sharp knife.